illya13/RL/_posts/2020-04-26-installing-tensorflow-on-ubuntu-20.md

 update-alternatives: using /usr/bin/gcc-9 to provide /usr/bin/gcc (gcc) in auto mode
 ```

-There are multiple ways how to manage python version and envs.
+There are multiple ways how to manage `python` versions and envs.
 I've selected [pyenv](https://github.com/pyenv/pyenv) + [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)

 ```bash